-(p) spouses of members of the Hong Kong Garrison serving on full pay -
+"(p) spouses of members of the Hong Kong Garrison serving on full pay"

-The spouses of the Hong Kong Garrison should remain exempt from jury service as the Hong Kong Garrison's relationship with the Government of the Hong Kong Special Administrative Region is governed by the national laws which have been promulgated in the Promulgation of National Laws (no 2) 1997.

-(q) the Legal Adviser of the Legislative Council Secretariat and any of his assistants who is in the full time employment of the Legislative Council Commission and is a barrister or a solicitor as defined in the Legal Practitioners Ordinance (Cap 159) -

-Considerations similar to those in category (b)(i) above apply.
-Jury service by a member of this category of persons may lead to a perception of bias.
-We consider that this category should be excluded from jury service.

-The list of persons currently exempt from jury service under section 5(1) of the Jury Ordinance (Cap 3) should be amended as follows:
+- As we discussed in our consultation paper, the Hong Kong Garrison's relationship with the Government of the Hong Kong Special Administrative Region is governed by the national laws which have been promulgated in the Promulgation of National Laws (No 2) 1997.
+Spouses of members of the Hong Kong Garrison should be exempt from jury service. - "(r) the Legal Adviser of the Legislative Council Secretariat and any of his assistants who is in the full time employment of the Legislative Council Commission and is a barrister or a solicitor as defined in the Legal Practitioners Ordinance (Cap 159)" - Our consultation paper said that considerations similar to those in category (b)(i) above applied also to this category.
+38 Jury service by a member of this category of persons might lead to a perception of bias.
+We considered that this category should be excluded from jury service.
+No contrary view has been expressed to us and we confirm our original view that persons in this category should be exempt from jury service on the basis that there may be a perception of bias.

+As at August 2009, there were 11 full-time assistants to the Legal Adviser who were barristers or solicitors (Source: email from the Council Secretary (Administration) of the Legislative Council of 25 August 2009).

+Additional categories

+5.144 One respondent suggested that investigators of the Securities and Futures Commission and of the Ombudsman's Office should be exempted from jury service.
+We have given this issue due consideration and agree that these investigators should be exempt on the ground of perceived bias.

+We recommend that:

-- (A) The following categories of persons should be exempt from service as jurors: - (a) members of the Executive or Legislative Council - (b) any public officer who is - - (i) a member of the Fire Services Department, including a person holding any post specified in the Seventh Schedule to the Fire Services Ordinance (Cap 95) - (ii) a member of the Government Flying Service
+- (1) The following categories of persons should be exempt from service as jurors: - (a) members of the Executive or Legislative Council; - (b) any public officer who is: - (i) a member of staff within the Judiciary; - (ii) a legal officer within the meaning of section 2 of the Legal Officers Ordinance (Cap 87); - (iii) serving in the Department of Justice, the Legal Aid Department, the Official Receiver's Office or the Intellectual Property Department; - (iv) a member of the Hong Kong Police Force, the Immigration Service, the Customs and Excise Service or the Fire Services Department including any post specified in the Seventh Schedule to the Fire Services Ordinance (Cap 95); - (v) an officer of the Correctional Services Department; - (vi) a member of the Government Flying Service; - (vii) the Commissioner, Deputy Commissioner or an officer of the Independent Commission Against Corruption;